gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 ## Licensing and Copyright
 Copyright (c) 2017, [University College London][ucl].
-This framework is available as free open-source software under the [BSD-3-Clause License][bsd].
+This framework is made available as free open-source software under the [BSD-3-Clause License][bsd].
 Other licenses may apply for dependencies.

 ## Funding